LPhD/Jess/docs/source/installation.rst

 Jess is a Java Application and should work on systems offering a Java virtual machine, e.g., Microsoft Windows, Mac OS X or GNU/Linux.
-We have tested Jess on Debian Jessie, where OpenJDK-8 and Gradle 2 have been installed from jessie backports.
+We have tested Jess on Debian and Ubuntu.
 If you plan to work with large code bases such as the Linux Kernel, you should have at least 30GB of free disk space to store the database and 8GB of RAM to experience acceptable performance.
 In addition, the following software should be